Skip to main content

 ReflectMetadataProvider uses reflect-metadata module to read the type from decorator metadata exported by TypeScript compiler.

-We will need to install reflect-metadata module and import at the top of our app's bootstrap script (e.g. main.ts or app.ts).
+You will need to install reflect-metadata module and import at the top of your app's bootstrap script (e.g. main.ts or app.ts).

 import 'reflect-metadata';

-Next step is to enable emitDecoratorMetadata flag in our tsconfig.json.
+Next step is to enable emitDecoratorMetadata and experimentalDecorators flags in your tsconfig.json.

 As this approach does not have performance impact, metadata caching is not really necessary.